murexrobotics/docs/src/elec/onboarding/onboarding.md

   - [Network Chuck Explains IP Addresses](https://www.youtube.com/watch?v=5WfiTHiU4x8)
   - This is a pretty big topic.
 It's better explained through demos.
 - OFDM (powerline adapter): best explained by [Linus](https://www.youtube.com/watch?v=ywQeJCa3jl8)
-  - In particular, OFDM is orthagonal frequency division multiplexing.
+  - In particular, OFDM is orthogonal frequency division multiplexing.
 We use this to essentially "encode" ethernet through a pair of wire at high frequencies.
 Through two OFDM devices on either end of an ethernet connector, the end devices have no difference, but the communication process is much simplified.
 - Raspberry Pi: the Raspberry Pi Foundation explains flawlessly.
 [Take a look at their docs](https://www.raspberrypi.com/documentation/)
   - [They offer a lineup of products](https://www.raspberrypi.com/products/)
 - JLCPCB: "Founded in 2006, JLCPCB has been at the forefront of the PCB industry.
 With over 15-year continuous innovation and improvement based on customers' need, we have been growing fast, and becoming a leading global PCB manufacturer, who provides the rapid production of high-reliability and cost-effective PCBs and creates the best customer experience in the industry."